rocky-linux/documentation/docs/guides/file_sharing/sftp.md

 ## Addendum: New system administrators

-Not discussed yet is what happens when a new system administrator comes on board? `ssh-copy-id` will not work with password authentication off.
+Not discussed yet is what happens when adding another system administrator. `ssh-copy-id` will not work with password authentication off.
 Here is what the author recommends for these situations.
-Note more than one solution exists:
+Note more than one solution exists.
+In addition, to the methods mentioned here, an existing administrator can generate the keys for another administrator and deploy them.

 ### Solution one - sneaker net